• Skip to main content

 Interesting Names for Common Calluses

 Callus is hyperkeratotic thickening due to repetitive friction.
-Presentation of calluses and corns are discussed here.
+The presentation of calluses and corns is discussed here.
 In this article, I am writing about the commonly used terms for different types of calluses.

 These are vernacular terms and are interesting to note as they try to convey the etiology.